 - Little interaction on social media.
 I say “little” because, in all honesty, social media is pretty important when trying to get traffic to your blog.

-As a new medical transcriptionist, you’re more than likely going to have to have a little experience under your belt before you can branch off into working from home.
-Working from home is ideal for people hate people because, well, there’s no one else around.
+As a new transcriptionist, you’re more than likely going to have to have a little experience under your belt before you can branch off into working from home.
+Working from home is ideal for people who hate people because, well, there’s no one else around.

-Even if you score a job at a facility working as a medical transcriptionist, you’ll still be working mostly independent.
-I remember when I worked at a doctors office as a medical assistant, I always wanted to switch places with one of their transcriptionists.
+Even if you score a job at a facility working a transcriptionist, you’ll still be working mostly independent.
+I remember when I worked at a doctors office as a medical assistant, I always wanted to switch places with one of their medical transcriptionists.
 She always complained about going back to working in the “dungeon” (basement) because it was so dark and lonely.
 Dark and lonely is my kind of heaven.

 Reselling items is how I earn most of my income.
 I buy things cheap and resell them to people on the internet or in my little booth that I pay monthly rent for at a local antique/collectible store.

 It’s all rainbows and butterflies until someone isn’t happy.
 The only time that I have to deal with unhappy customers is via the Internet.
 And boy, do I dread those times.
 I don’t believe in the phrase, “the customer is always right.”
 It’s an overused and abused statement.
 What people should say is: “The customer always thinks they’re right.”

 That’s why I love my booth at the store so much.
 I pay monthly rent, price my own items, place them in the store, and leave.
 Someone else handles the customers, and I never have to hear a single complaint.